tandyuk/gocardless-whmcs/README.md

 * Always use the "mark as paid instantly" option - WHMCS will still be updated down the line if there is a failure
 * Updates descriptions on pre-authorisations and individual payments
+* Prevents customers from setting up multiple pre-authorizations if there is one set up but not yet billed again for an invoice
 * General bug fixes

 __v1.0.4__